Bestra/ember-training-slides/slides.md

 /contacts            application -> contacts -> contacts.index
 /contacts/edit       application -> contacts -> contacts.edit
 ```

 ---

 # {{link-to}} and transitions
 # link-to and transitionTo work the same
 # transition parameters
 # keeping the model hook from running

+---
+# routes without dynamic segments always run their model hooks
+ * You can't provide a model in `transitionTo()`
+---
 # aborting transitions

 # modelFor and controllerFor